Reference Messages and DID Examples

 7. Treating optional DID services as normative

 Optional DID services such as YonaTravelRuleService, YonaSettlementService, or YonaAssuranceService are out of band.
-Their presence or absence does not change YONA authorization semantics or BIP conformance.
+Their presence or absence does not change YONA authorization semantics or YONA conformance.

 8. Modeling push authorization input as if it were a retrieved pull-payment intent